kwasniew/hyperbook/manuscript/ch7.md

 ## Understanding differences between init effect and subscription

-Looking at our subscription signature it's not much different from any short-live effect.
+Looking at your subscription signature it's not much different from any short-live effect.
 You could event plug the subscription into the init:
 ```javascript
 app({